Location - Paluma Range National Park, North Queensland, Australia

 How to get there

 Drive to the end of the Jourama Falls road and park here.
-Walk along the track for 15 minutes to the end where there is a lookout.
+Walk along the track for approximately 15 minutes to the end where the Jourama Falls lookout is.
 From here, you'll have to bush bash your own way to the top.
+Look to your right, you will need to climb up this steep slope.

 From the main, still maintained lookout, head directly up to the right climbing about 15m to the rock structure.
 Following the saddle across and up slightly diagonally to the left about 300 metres and you'll be on top of the cliff face (picture below).
 I recommend having a rest break here for you and your fellow comrades to take advantage of any cool breeze and the amazing view!